Seahawks prepare for quiet training camp for a change

 LAST YEAR: Despite seeing its run game decimated by injuries to the point Marshawn Lynch was brought out of retirement and a defense that was uncharacteristically leaky against the pass, Seahawks were inches away from NFC West title.
 Russell Wilson was again among best QBs in NFL, but Seattle had to settle for wild-card playoff berth.
 Seattle won in Philadelphia before losing at Green Bay in divisional round.

-IMPORTANT ADDITIONS: RB Carlos Hyde, T Brandon Shell, C/G B.J.
+IMPORTANT ADDITIONS: S Jamal Adams, RB Carlos Hyde, T Brandon Shell, C/G B.J.
 Finney, T Cedric Ogbuehi, G Chance Warmack, LB/DE Bruce Irvin, DE Benson Mayowa, CB Quinton Dunbar, TE Greg Olson, WR Philip Dorsett, LB Jordyn Brooks, DE Darrell Taylor, G Damien Lewis.

 IMPORTANT LOSSES: C Justin Britt, OL George Fant, G D.J.
-Fluker, T Germain Ifedi, DL Quinton Jefferson.
+Fluker, T Germain Ifedi, DL Quinton Jefferson, S Bradley McDougald.

 PANDEMIC CHALLENGES: Seattle area was start of COVID-19 pandemic in United States.
 While cases dipped in late spring, there has been steady rise over past month.
 Likelihood of Seahawks playing before any of their famous ”12th Man” home fans has grown increasingly unlikely with resurgence of virus.

 EXPECTATIONS: Anything short of playoffs will always be disappointing for Seahawks.
 If healthy, Seattle’s offense could be potent with Wilson orchestrating.
 Chris Carson is healthy after late season hip injury and Seattle added Carlos Hyde to backfield group.
 DK Metcalf has potential to become dynamic No. 1 receiver after strong rookie season.
 Question will be on defensive side if additions of Mayowa and Irvin can bolster lackluster pass rush.
-If defense takes step forward, Seattle could be favorite in NFC West.
+If defense – including addition of Adams – takes step forward, Seattle could be favorite in NFC West.

 —